Download Careers360 App

 When the ray of light passes from water into the air from the pencil it is refracted, the beam bends away from the normal when going from high to low refractive index.

-The angle of incident increase while moving right, and it becomes equal to the critical angle.
-Thus, due to total internal reflection, some point of the object present far from the edge may not be visible.
+The angle of incidence increases while moving right, and it becomes equal to the critical angle.
+Thus, due to total internal reflection, some points of the object present far from the edge may not be visible.

 A rectangular block of glass ABCD has a refractive index 1.6.
 A pin is placed midway on the face AB (Fig. 9.4).
 When observed from the face AD, the pin shall